- 1 Categorize the Scale of the ERP Project

 - Project manager

 Establishing multiple teams is often necessary when dealing with deployment across multiple sites.
 Multinational organizations and companies with multiple locations need teams at each site to deal with the implementation process hands-on.

-The project is responsible for every stage of the implementation process.
+The project manager is responsible for every stage of the implementation process so could be considered the head in the ERP implementation team.
 The manager works with the project owner or steering committee to define the goals and the scope of the project.
 Other key responsibilities of the project manager include:

 - Selecting members for the team

 - Developing a project plan